GitNMirrors/PowerSensor/README.md

 ![](/img/overview.jpg)

-Our Power Sensor is an affordable piece of kit to check your infrared CO2 lasertube and keep track of it's power over time.
+This power sensor is an accessory for Arduino and similar microcontrollers.
+The kit includes the power sensor and a cable to connect it to an Arduino.
+It does not include an Arduino or a micro controller.

-At the moment we supply it as the Sensor only, you will have to hook it up to an Arduino flash our arduino sketch.
+Our Power Sensor is an affordable piece of kit to check your infrared 10.64μm CO2 laser tube.
+This allows laser cutter owners and hobbyists to measure the power in Watts of their CO2 laser cutter keeping track of it's power over time.

-The calibration data is stored on the probe and writteh on the sleeve of it's cable.
+At the moment we supply it as the Sensor only, you will have to hook it up to an Arduino The calibration data is stored on the probe and written on the sleeve of it's cable.

 ## WARNING